Early Education Funding (EEF) for 2, 3 and 4 year olds

 Payment information for all

-- Mid-term a balancing payment is made via claims submitted on the Provider Portal.
+- Mid-term a balancing payment is made via claims submitted on the Establishment Portal.
 The payment includes any DAF, SEN or EYPP.

-- At the end of term an amendment payment is made (if applicable) based on changes since the final balance payment.
-Again, submitted via the Provider Portal.
+- At the end of term, an amendment payment is made (if applicable) based on changes since the final balance payment.
+Again, submitted via the Establishment Portal.

 - For PVIs, childminders and academies, all payments will be paid directly into bank account.